Accessing the train

 (11) The Bernina Express trains between Chur and Tirano don’t call at Davos or St Moritz.

-However, easy connections to/from Davos are available at Filisur and simple connections are possible at Pontresina for winter journeys to/from St Moritz.
+However, in winter easy connections to/from Davos are available at Filisur and simple connections are possible at Pontresina for journeys to/from St Moritz.

 (12) You don’t have to take the Bernina Express to travel by train in either direction between Chur and Tirano.